Main Content

 - Analyze organizational structure and professional environment

-The Global Honors Colloquium is part of the IIGE Global Engagement Conference held in Spring Quarter.
-During the Colloquium, all Global Honors students pursuing the Minor in Global Engagement and/or Global Honors Distinction will be required to present their capstone work.
+All Global Honors students pursuing the Minor in Global Engagement and/or Global Honors Distinction are required to present their capstone work at the IIGE's annual Global Engagement Conference.

-Presentations are held in-person in William Phillip Hall in front of the Global Honors cohort, faculty, and other members of the campus and community.
+Held in May in William Phillip Hall, students present their work to an audience made up of the Global Honors cohort, faculty, and other members of the UW Tacoma campus and community.
 Presentations last between 7-10 minutes with time for the audience to ask questions.
 Students come prepared with either a video, slide deck, and/or poster to accompany their presentation.

-T GH 491 is meant to help prepare students for their Colloquium presentation to ensure they are meeting all the Global Honors requirements.
+T GH 491 is meant to help prepare students for their Global Engagement Conference presentation to ensure they are meeting all the Global Honors requirements.
 For those pursuing a Global Honors certificate, a presentation is not required.
 Instead, students will submit a poster detailing a globally themed topic of interest.

 Fall Quarter 2024